putao520/openlan/olv1/README.md

 # Install tap-windows6

-Download `resources/windows/tap-windows-9.21.2.exe`, and install it.
-Next, click `cpe.exe` to run CPE in Windows.
+Download `resources/tap-windows-9.21.2.exe`, then install it.
+And click `cpe.exe` to run CPE in Windows.

 # Build in Powershell